news-r/auritus/docs/config.md

 - `token`: your [webhose.io](https://webhose.io/) token to collect the data.
 - `queries`: your boolean searches to query the data.

+Optional parameters include:

+- `style`: customise the visual appearance of the platform.
+- `segments`: Segment your data.
+- `tracking`: Google Analytics tracking.

 ## Token

 Your _required_ [webhose.io](https://webhose.io/) token.
 Simply create a free account to get it. [webhose.io](https://webhose.io/) provides 1,000 free queries per month, which, if maximised, can add up to as many as 100,000 results (blog posts and news articles).